ONS-Innovation/github-copilot-usage-dashboard/README.md

 ```

 3. Run the image locally mapping local port 5801 to container port 5801 and passing in AWS credentials to download a .pem file from AWS Secrets Manager to the running container.
+These credentials should also allow access to S3 for historic reporting.

 ```
 docker run -p 8501:8501 \